-Should parents choose to exercises their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSE curriculum and then where necessary, make appropriate arrangements for the child during these lessons.
-Through the Relationships and Sex Education provision, parents have the right to request their child be excused from the sex education element of the RSE only.
+Should parents choose to exercise their right to withdraw their child from some or all of sex education, they will meet with the head teacher to discuss the nature and purpose of the RSHE curriculum and then where necessary, make appropriate arrangements for the child during these lessons.
+Through the Relationships, Sex and Health Education provision, parents have the right to request their child be excused from the sex education element of the RSHE only.
+However, some sessions are statutory as part of the science curriculum and programme of study at key stage 2 and therefore must be attended by all children.

-Parents are invited to meet with either the class teacher, the PSHE lead or the headteacher if there are any concerns or questions on the RSE curriculum.
+Parents are invited to meet with either the class teacher, the PSHE lead or the headteacher if there are any concerns or questions on the RSHE curriculum.